TeamFAPS/PSVita-RE-tools/README.md

 vDump
 ---
-Dumps easily user/kernel modules in a variety of ways (NOTE: NOT GAMES, THIS DOES NOT ENABLE PIRACY).
+A PSVita homebrew that dumps easily user/kernel modules in a variety of ways (NOTE: NOT GAMES, THIS DOES NOT ENABLE PIRACY).

 * Credits: zecoxao for vitadump (new), st4rk for vitadump (old), xerpi for both.